None-later/dagcoin/README.md

 ### Build using docker:

 This method can be used to quickly build the working directory using pre-made docker environments.
-It operates
+It operates on your local working copy but builds inside the docker machine which has all the deps.
+Technically don't need bower, grunt etc installed anymore, make and docker are all that's needed.

 Deps for running (out of docker) without generating package:
 ```sh